-Journal of Cancer welcomes submissions of research papers, reviews, mini-reviews and short research communications in all cancer-related areas.
+Journal of Cancer welcomes submissions of research papers, reviews, and short research communications in all cancer-related areas.
 High quality reviews from leading researchers are particularly welcome and they will be processed in high priority.

 The Journal does not set specific length limit on research papers and reviews; however, authors are urged to be concise.
 Short research communication is limited to be under 2500 words.
 Authors can choose any preferred style and format for submission.
 For regular research papers, the Journal recommends that they are organized as Abstract, Introduction, Materials and Methods, Results, and Discussions, followed by Acknowledgements, Conflict of Interest, and References.